Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 Nothing gets to this in the way these new Macs do.
 Macs are hardly a Big New Thing, but this transition shows how by controlling the entire stack, and focusing relentlessly on customer satisfaction, Apple is able to do things that no other company can.
 No other company is as prepared for the future, no matter what it may bring.

-Moreover the patience they bring to developing things is pretty staggering.
+Moreover, the patience they bring to developing things is pretty staggering.
 They could have released these two years ago, when the A12X in the iPad Pro was already besting Intel laptop chips.
 But they made this transition out of strength, not weakness like the earlier one to Intel.
 They waited until a time of their choosing, when the product is ready to blow people away.
 It has.

 So really, the direct effects of this are more important for a wide range of players — anyone in the x86 or ARM ecosystems, which is pretty much everyone.
 I’m just going to focus on the x86 big dogs, starting with AMD.